radualexandrub/Study/JavaScript/JavaScriptBeginners.md

 ## <a name="RestOperatorandSpreadOperator">The `Rest` operator (`...`) on Function Parameters and `Spread` (`...`) operator to Evaluate Arrays In-Place</a>
-#### The Rest operator allow a function to take a variable number of arguments
+### The Rest operator allows a function to take a variable number of arguments

 ```js
 /* This function takes 3 parameters and returns their sum */